szczyglis-dev/python-lottery-dataset-analyze/README.md

-**Python 3 / Jupyter / Data Science**, current release: **1.0.0** build 2022-07-26
+Release: **1.0.1** | build: **2024.08.26** | Jupyter Notebook, Data Science, Python: **>=3.7**

 # Python Lottery Dataset Analyze

-**Jupyter's notebook illustrating several methods for analyzing a dataset with the historical results of various lotteries.
-The example shows how to analyze the linear relationship between individual fields, using the extension of the data set with astronomical data, and shows how to visualize the distribution of numbers at individual positions.
-"Skyfield" package is used to calculate the distances between celestial bodies, this data is then appended to the dataset.**
+**This Jupyter notebook illustrates several methods for analyzing a dataset containing historical results from various lotteries.
+The example demonstrates how to analyze the linear relationships between individual fields by extending the dataset with astronomical data.
+Additionally, it shows how to visualize the distribution of numbers in specific positions.
+The `skyfield` package is used to calculate the distances between celestial bodies, and this data is subsequently appended to the dataset.**

 ## Requirements